lilyminium/elementable/README.md

 [![codecov](https://codecov.io/gh/lilyminium/elementary/branch/master/graph/badge.svg)](https://codecov.io/gh/lilyminium/elementary/branch/master)

 Elementary is *another* elements package defined in Python.
 It is written to be usable with a number of different unit systems and classes.
 At its most minimal, it has no dependencies outside the main Python library.
+However, the real point of the package is to automagically work with a number of units classes and be generally flexible.

 ### Usage